Baseball is a universal language. Catch the ball, throw the ball, hit the ball.

-Definition: To briefly make (or renew) contact with someone.
+Definition: To make (or renew) contact with someone.

 Relation to baseball: A player touches first, second, or third base (or home plate) to make contact with the base.
-Once the person touches a base, he or she is considered safe and cannot be called out during this play on the field.
+After the person touches a base, he or she is “safe” and cannot be called “out.”

 Example: I need to touch base with my group members and see what I need to do for our presentation.

 Definition: To support someone when the person needs help.

 Relation to baseball: Another play can bat (try to hit the ball) for another person.

 Example: My boss went to bat for me when the company wanted to lower my job’s hours.

 Definition: To act or work aggressively or competitively (usually in business or politics).

 Relation to baseball: Playing hardball is playing aggressively or playing with a strong desire to win.

 Example: We thought it was a friendly company baseball game, but the other team was really playing hardball!